Filipinos in the United Kingdom: Economics

 According to the Institute for Public Policy Research, 85.4 per cent of new immigrant Filipinos to the UK of working age are employed (as opposed to inactive - a category which includes students - or unemployed), with 12.8% being low earners (people making less than £149.20 a week – half the UK median wage) and 0.61 per cent are high earners (people earning more than £750 a week).
 78% of settled Filipino immigrants to the UK are employed, with 15.4% being low earners and 1.28 per cent being high earners.
 In 2020, 18,500 Filipinos were employed by the National Health Service; as of April 2020, of NHS workers who have died of COVID-19, 20% were Filipino.
+University Hospitals Sussex celebrated 25 years of recruiting staff from the Philippines in summer of 2025, and employed 913 Filipino staff at the time.

 Culture and community

 Community groups

 Filipino community groups in the UK include: